abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/graphical.md

 ### 9.1 Reproducibility

-- pin external git dependencies (tag + commit),
+- Pin external Git dependencies to a specific tag and commit.
-- enforce deterministic npm installation from lockfiles,
+- Enforce deterministic npm installation from lockfiles.
-- move npm audit fix out of Docker build into CI SCA pipeline.
+- Move `npm audit fix` out of the Docker build and into a dedicated CI software composition analysis (SCA) pipeline.

 ### 9.2 Security

-- verify downloaded .deb integrity (SHA256/signature),
+- Verify the integrity of downloaded `.deb` packages using SHA-256 checksums or package signatures.
-- restrict NVIDIA_DRIVER_CAPABILITIES to required capabilities only.
+- Restrict `NVIDIA_DRIVER_CAPABILITIES` to only the capabilities required by the application.

 ### 9.3 Dockerfile quality

-- fix potentially fragile line-continuation formatting (backslash + trailing spaces),
+- Fix potentially fragile line-continuation formatting (trailing backslash followed by whitespace).
-- normalize TARGET_PRUNE logic across all service blocks,
+- Normalize the `TARGET_PRUNE` conditional logic consistently across all service blocks.
-- merge suitable apt installation steps to reduce layers.
+- Consolidate compatible `apt-get install` steps to reduce the total number of image layers.

 ### 9.4 Runtime robustness

-- explicitly document dependencies of /composer/docker-entrypoint.sh,
+- Explicitly document the dependencies of `/composer/docker-entrypoint.sh`.
-- add HEALTHCHECK for critical service/port availability,
+- Add a `HEALTHCHECK` instruction for critical service and port availability.
-- evaluate non-root runtime where compatible with the graphics stack.
+- Evaluate non-root runtime execution where compatible with the graphics stack.